Broiler Chicken

 Cargill is a firm supporter of the judicious use of antibiotics and working toward the reduction in use of certain antibiotics important to human health.
 At the same time, if a flock of animals become sick, we have a duty to treat them.
 Withholding medical treatment results in needless pain and suffering, which is unacceptable.

-In addition, we are currently developing on-farm computer vision and audio analysis solutions using artificial intelligence permitting early detection of certain potential health and welfare issues in flocks.
-Broiler farms in Canada participate in testing these technologies.
+We are regularly evaluating the benefits of technology like on-farm computer vision and audio analysis solutions using artificial intelligence in the service of early detection of potential health and welfare issues in flocks.

 Humane handling at processing